Background and Setup for this story

 “Why didn’t you take his shifting completely away?
 Wouldn’t that prevent future problems?”
 Cindra asked.

 Dane stared hard at her.
-“Being a shifter is not an abnormality any longer.
+“Being a shifter is not an abnormality these days.
 Hebe limited the man’s shifting instead of removing his ability to change forms.”

 Cindra rolled her eyes.
 “I bet we end up chasing the same people a lot.”

 “Not as much as you might think,” Dane said with conviction as he stared at Cindra.
 “Master Hebe reset his DNA possibilities.
-His body will be forced to choose something else now if he still wants to shift.”
+His body will be forced to choose something else now if he still wants to shift.
+It will slow him and reset his shifting to something less threatening to others.”

 “Keep in mind that this man was only a perceived threat because of his unusual size, not an actual threat who’d hurt people already,” I reminded Cindra as I tugged my glove back on.
 “When I started with the agency, we used to rip all shifting magic away from a person.
 That drastic measure led to early deaths and often madness before people took their own lives.
 Now we leave what we safely can.
 You will be required to learn this level of ripping control, Cindra.
 Over-zealous rippers get ripped for not using restraint.”